CESNET/metacentrum-user-docs/docs/software/containers/index.md

 This is a small tool and can be compiled directly on the frontend.
 The resulting `.sif` image will be about 166 MB large.

-Alternatively you can setup and interactive job and work from within the job.
+Alternatively, you can setup and interactive job and work from within the job.

 First set path for temporary files:
 (Default is `/tmp` which has quota of only 1 GB.)